-- The prosecutors of this Network who are experts in international cooperation help to channel, guide and provide international judicial assistance swiftly and effectively.
+- The prosecutors in this Network who are experts in international cooperation help to channel, guide and provide international judicial assistance swiftly and effectively.

-- The Network of court registrars (Red de Letrados de la Administración de Justicia, RECILAJ) is a coordinating structure at national level established by the Ministry of Justice in 2010.
-It is formed of court registrars who specialise in international legal cooperation and help the various Judicial Offices (Oficinas Judiciales) to solve queries and questions regarding international legal cooperation.
+- The Network of Court Registrars (Red de Letrados de la Administración de Justicia, RECILAJ) is a coordinating structure at national level established by the Ministry of Justice in 2010.
+It is formed of court registrars who specialise in international legal cooperation and help the various Judicial Offices (Oficinas udiciales) to solve queries and questions regarding international legal cooperation.

 In Spain there are the following professional associations representing legal professionals which directly contribute to the application of Union acts and international legal instruments regarding judicial cooperation in civil and commercial matters:

 - the General Council of Notaries (Consejo General del Notariado);